antonioconselheiro/omeglestr/README.md

 ## TODO
 - [ ] include "great talk?" button to export talk as html
-- [ ] if relay has an onion url, in onion context the app should preper that
+- [ ] if relay has an onion url, in onion context the app should prefer that
-- [ ] user must be able to stop app from searching
+- [ ] include button to app stop searching

 ## Donate
 Do you want more protests in favor of free speech, freedom of software and freedom of work similar to this one?